rattananen/funny-img/README.md

 ```bash
 funny_img test.bmp 123654987
 ```

 📙 the output character will calcurate by luminance of color.
-The first
+The first character is higtest luminance and the last one is lowest.